Positron3D/Positron/Printed Parts/README.md

 Please note that the folders here are grouped by assembly, and not by recommended order of assembly.
 Please be sure to follow the guides provided on our wiki.

+# Material needed
+ - 198.51g for Primary
+ - 170.57g for Secondary

 # Recommended Print Settings

  - We recommend printing all parts in ABS or ASA